wayneluke/vBulletin-6/Release/release_notes/vBulletin 6.0.4.md

 Paypal's Payment API has been added as a vBulletin Gateway.
 The new gateway will allow Administrators to move away from Paypal's IPN functionality and add new payment methods to their site.

+To enable the Paypal API, follow these steps:

+1. In your AdminCP visit Paid Subscriptions -> Payment Gateways.
+2. Select Edit for Paypal API.
+3. Enter your Paypal Client Id and Secret Key.
+   - If you have not created an app yet, Log into the [PayPal Developer Dashboard](https://developer.paypal.com/dashboard/) using your merchant credentials, go to "App & Credentials" and hit "Create App".
+   - Give it an easily identifiable name like "vBulletin 6 Integration", set the type to "Merchant" and create the app.
+   - On the next page, you should see your Client ID & Secret key.
+   - Scroll down to "Features", and ensure that "Subscriptions" is checked.
+   - You can always go back to "App & Credentials" in the dashboard to view your client ID & secret.
+4. Set this Gateway to Active
+5. Save the page.

-> Please note that the IPN Gateway is now considered deprecated and will be removed in the future.
+> Please note that the Paypal IPN Gateway is now considered deprecated and will be removed in the future.

 ### Article Sorting